apptainer/singularity-userdocs/endpoint.rst

     docker://docker.io  NO

-Now we can see that ``docker://docker.io`` shows up under ``Authenticated Logins`` and Singularity will automatically supply the configured credentials when interacting with DockerHub.
-We can also see the ``INSECURE`` column indicating that Singularity will use TLS when communicating with the registry.
+Now we can see that ``docker://docker.io`` shows up under ``Authenticated Logins`` and apptainer will automatically supply the configured credentials when interacting with DockerHub.
+We can also see the ``INSECURE`` column indicating that apptainer will use TLS when communicating with the registry.

 We can login to multiple OCI registries at the same time:

 .. code-block:: none

-    $ singularity remote login --username ian docker://registry.example.com Password (or token when username is empty):
+    $ apptainer remote login --username ian docker://registry.example.com Password (or token when username is empty):
-    INFO:    Token stored in /home/ian/.singularity/remote.yaml
+    INFO:    Token stored in /home/ian/.apptainer/remote.yaml

-    $ singularity remote list
+    $ apptainer remote list
     Cloud Services Endpoints
     ========================